containers/crun-vm/README.md

 # The `crun-qemu` OCI runtime

-This is an **experimental** [OCI Runtime] that enables [Podman] and [Docker] to run VM images.
-The objective is to make running VMs (in simple configurations) as easy as running containers, using standard container tooling and (mostly) standard options and without the need to go in-depth into virtualization technologies like libvirt.
+This is an **experimental** [OCI Runtime] that enables [Podman] and [Docker] to run Virtual Machine (VM) images.
+The objective is to make running VMs (in simple configurations) as easy as running containers, using standard container tooling and without the need for in-depth knowledge of virtualization technologies like libvirt.

 ## Installing